wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 * A Cynic might choose to "escape the 9-5 rat race" and never work a corporate job again.
 They'd reject the conventional path of having a stable career, settling down, and starting a family.
 Instead, they would choose to live in accordance with their understanding of a natural/authentic life unconstrained by what society dictates is best.
 Perhaps they might become an entrepreneur, or become a digital nomad that works and lives in a van.
 * An Epicurean would spend the down time with friends and families, use their severance package to enjoy some travel and good food, then ultimately find a smaller, simpler job that contributes to a more tranquil life with simpler pleasures.
 * A Stoic would embrace the setback and not dwell on external circumstances.
 Rather than complaining about their ill-fortunate, they'd view it as a good character-building exercise.
-They go on the job hunt the next day, posting resumes in the morning then going on morning runs to cultivate their fitness during the down time.
-In short, they would focus on developing resilience, inner strength, and maintaining a sense of virtue or "stiff upper lip" in the face of adversity.
+They go on the job hunt the next day, posting resumes in the morning then going on runs in the afternoon to cultivate their fitness.
+In short, they would focus on developing resilience, inner strength, and maintaining a sense of virtue in the face of adversity.